Cloud-Architekt/cloud-architekt.github.io/_posts/2021-08-11-aadops-conditional-access.md

 All tasks will be executed on [self-hosted agent(s)](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?WT.mc_id=AZ-MVP-5003945) which are used and reserved for "control plane" (identity)-related automaton jobs only.
 Therefore, the host of the agent(s) must be designed as isolated and secured virtual machines (Windows Server Core) or containers with the highest security standards in your Azure infrastructure.
 This includes also to validate and verify integrated scripts and tasks (from the Azure DevOps marketplace) by a supply-chain security process.
 In this case, I'm using a 3rd party task ("[Files Validator](https://marketplace.visualstudio.com/items?itemName=roshkovski.Files-Validator)") to validate JSON and PowerShell files which was installed from the Visual Studio Marketplace.
 This extension and installation source has to be verified to pass security and governance requirements.

-### Get "Pull Requests" details from Azure DevOps API
+### Get Pull Requests details from Azure DevOps API

 The following example shows an implementation of the pipeline which is designed to apply added or changed policies only.
 Therefore, I'm calling the [Azure DevOps API to retrieve the commit files from the Pull Request](https://docs.microsoft.com/en-us/rest/api/azure/devops/git/pull%20requests/get%20pull%20request?WT.mc_id=AZ-MVP-5003945).
 This helps me to build a structure in the artifact folder which can be easily used by the release pipeline to identify added or updated (existing) policies.